macmike/cloud-architecture.io/content/pages/privacy.md

 author = "Mike"
 +++

+cloud-architecture.io is owned by [Soft-Practice Ltd.](https://soft-practice.com)

 # Soft Practice Privacy Policy

-This Privacy Policy governs the manner in which Soft-Practice Ltd. collects, uses, maintains and discloses information collected from users (each, a "User") of the soft-practice.com website ("Site").
+This Privacy Policy governs the manner in which Soft-Practice Ltd. collects, uses, maintains and discloses information collected from users (each, a "User") of the cloud-architecture.io website ("Site").
 This privacy policy applies to the Site and all products and services offered by cyber-shadow Ltd.

 ### Personal identification information